“Every man has his secret sorrows which the world knows not; and often times we call a man cold when he is only sad.”

 Our face is a mask, sometimes opaque, sometimes transparent.

 Recently a friend of mine was taking an online test about reading emotions, and not doing too well.
 She was frustrated.
 I suspect the test was flawed in multiple ways, and even if she did read the emotions correctly, there’s never any way to be certain of the reason for the feelings.
 We can’t read minds, and we don’t know all that is happening in anyone’s life.

-Someone may smile at something we said because it ties in with a conversation they had only a moment before in an ironic manner.
+Someone may smile at something we said because it ties in with a conversation they had only a moment before.
 We’re unaware of what was said, however, and think they’re smiling inappropriately at our tale, and become frustrated.
 It happens everyday.